square1-io/Square1-iOS-Tools/README.md

 ## Acknowledgments

-To all the great Swift community aout there.
+To all the great Swift community out there.